 As parents and guardians, your role has the most significant impact on your child’s development so we look forward to working together to help them reach their full potential.
 Our early learning educators have the qualifications, knowledge and skills to facilitate children’s learning.
-Find out more about early learning, including information on our team and quality standards.
+Find out more about early learning.

 National Safeguarding Unit

 Our commitment to the safety of children and young people is shared by all YMCA associations across Australia.

 We have established a National Safeguarding Unit to drive a collective approach across all states and territories.

 This unit develops frameworks and strategies which are implemented by local teams in each association.

 Visit the Y Australia website for more information on how to contact the National Safeguarding Unit.

 YMCA Victoria responds to all concerns about the safety of children and young people within our programs.